Developing the Collections

 Before the 1950s, literature of the twentieth century played little part in the English curriculum at Nottingham.
 Lawrence was certainly not included - in fact, copies of works by Lawrence were kept in the University Librarian's office (inaccessible to students).

 Commitment to the study of Lawrence grew in the 1950s, driven by the enthusiasm of Professor Vivan de Sola Pinto.
-He was largely responsible for the 1960 'Prophet of the Midlands' exhibition which revived local interest in Lawrence.
+He was largely responsible for the 1960 'D. H. Lawrence After 30 Years' exhibition which revived local interest in Lawrence.

 Professor David Chambers, brother of Jessie Chambers, supported Pinto and the University Library in developing a Lawrence Collection based on his Nottinghamshire roots.